 Speed tests

-- Speed test results: Windscribe had an average drop of 31% on our download speeds, and significantly impacted our speeds outside of the U.S.
+- Speed test results: Windscribe had an average drop of 41% on our download speeds.

 We ran speed tests while using Windscribe to see whether the service significantly slowed down our internet speed.
 It’s common for VPNs to slightly impact your bandwidth, but we wanted to see if the impact would be enough to cause performance issues with everyday activities, such as streaming content or playing video games online.